cluster-expedition/Freshwater_prediction/README.md

 - Copy the data into the folder from this link (https://s3-ap-southeast-1.amazonaws.com/he-public-data/datasetab75fb3.zip).
 Unzip it
 - Run the Freshwater Prediction.ipynb file on your local system using Jupyter or any other Python Interpreter.
 - Change the path in the ipynb file from C:\Users\User\Downloads\dataset.csv to the path of file in your system

+Execute The Cells One by One to get the results.